The Government of Alberta procures billions of dollars in goods, services and construction every year.

 World Trade Organization Agreement on Government Procurement (WTO GPA)

 |Provincial Ministries||651,000||651,000||9,100,000||Canada and 47 countries, including the countries of the European Union|

 |Provincial Other Entities||Not covered|

 The Alberta Purchasing Connection gives procurement purchasers a user-friendly tool for posting opportunities and solicitation documents.

 The APC is Alberta's official electronic tendering system.
-It is used to advertise and distribute solicitation documents from the Government of Alberta and other public sector organizations, such as the MASH sector, without cost to vendors or purchasers.
+It is used to advertise and distribute solicitation documents from the Government of Alberta and other public sector organizations, such as the MASH sector, without cost to suppliers, vendors or purchasers.

 Suppliers may bid on any new Government of Alberta opportunities posted in APC or 1GX.
 Please read each notice for specific instructions on how to respond.

 Suppliers should obtain solicitation documents from APC or 1GX to ensure that they receive updates in a timely manner.

 Suppliers self-register in APC or in 1GX the first time they want to download a purchasing opportunity document.
 Administration tools are available for users to maintain their IDs in APC.
 Suppliers who choose not to register can still search for and view opportunities.